mitchmac/ServerlessWP/README.md

 ServerlessWP puts Basic Authentication in front of the backend WordPress installation to limit its exposure to bots and other sources of unwanted traffic.
 The backend WordPress website is crawled to generate the static website.
 The static HTML is uploaded to Amazon S3 for storage and hosting.

+*Disclaimer:* This is a proof of concept and involves lots of hackery.

 ## Installation

 1. Install the Serverless Framework for AWS - [Serverless installation guide](https://serverless.com/framework/docs/providers/aws/guide/installation/)